 My 4-Step Editing System

-If you prefer to use the system à la carte, my customized editing options work for anyone, from the ambitious sophomore who could use a branding session to narrow down her topic (Step 1) to the aspiring novelist senior who just needs help proofreading & cutting 500 words (Step 4).
+If you prefer to use the system à la carte, my customized editing options work for anyone, from the ambitious sophomore who could use a branding session to narrow down her topic (Steps 1 & 2 aka the Topic Analysis) to the aspiring novelist senior who just needs help proofreading & cutting 500 words (Steps 3 + 4 aka the One-Time Edit).
 I don't recommend this for struggling writers, because multiple steps may have to be repeated or started from scratch.

 In addition to the services outlined below, I will act as both editor and project manager.
 I will help you set deadlines and send out calendar reminders to keep you organized, so you stay on track.